U.S. News Rates SIUE a Top 15 Midwest Regional Public University

-US News & World Report ranks Southern Illinois University Edwardsville among the best Regional Universities Midwest for the 10th consecutive year and among the top 10 public universities in that category.
-The listing is in the magazine’s “Best Colleges of 2014” issue that was released today.
+U.S. News & World Report ranks Southern Illinois University Edwardsville among the best Regional Universities Midwest for the 13th consecutive year and among the top 15 public universities in that cate gory.
+SIUE is also rated among the top Midwest Regionals for least amount of student debt upon graduation.
+The listing is in the magazine’s “Best Colleges of 2017” issue that was released today.

-SIUE moved up seven spots overall in the Regional Universities Midwest category from 49 a year ago to 42 in this year’s rankings.
-SIUE improved three spots to eighth overall among public universities in that category.
+SIUE was featured at number 63 in this year’s rankings of 163 Regional Universities Midwest.
+The University is 13th overall among public universities in that category.
 The U.S. News overall scores are based on the reputation of SIUE in higher education, graduation and retention rates, faculty resources, student selectivity, financial resources and alumni giving.

 “SIUE is committed to developing leaders who shape a changing world by providing students with a high-quality, affordable education in a vibrant campus environment,” said SIUE Chancellor Dr. Randy Pembrook.
 “U.S. News recognizes the dedication, quality and success of our teacher-scholars and professional staff.”